elmarzouki/jobot/README.md

 # Jobot
-A python bot to list jobs and apply to Linkedin jobs and notify you using a telegram bot.
+A python bot to search linkedin jobs based on user preferences and notify back using telegram bot.

 # Getting Started
     Telegram Setup: